 Our industry is characterized by rapid changes, including technological and scientific breakthroughs, frequent new product introductions and enhancements and evolving industry standards, all of which could make our current diagnostic tests and others we are developing obsolete.
 Our future success will depend on our ability to keep pace with the evolving needs of our customers on a timely and cost-effective basis and to pursue new market opportunities that develop as a result of scientific and technological advances.
 In recent years, there have been numerous advances in technologies relating to the diagnosis and treatment of cancer.
 There have also been advances in methods used to analyze very large amounts of molecular information as well as new imaging-based technologies used of the early assessment and monitoring of disease.
 We must continuously enhance our offerings and develop new and improved diagnostic tests to keep pace with evolving standards of care.
-If we do not leverage or scale our sample and data biobank, discover new diagnostic biomarkers or applications, or update our diagnostic tests to reflect new scientific knowledge, including about prostate cancer biology, and information about new cancer therapies or relevant clinical trials, our diagnostic tests could become obsolete and sales of our current diagnostic tests and any new tests we develop could decline or fail to grow as expected.
-This failure to make continuous improvements to our diagnostic tests to keep ahead of those of our competitors could result in the loss of customers or market share that would adversely affect our business, financial condition, and results of operations.
+If we do not leverage or scale our sample and data biobank, discover new diagnostic biomarkers or applications, or update our diagnostic tests to reflect new scientific knowledge, including about prostate cancer biology, and information about new cancer therapies or relevant clinical trials, our diagnostic tests to keep alead of those of our competitors could result in the loss of customers or market share that would adversely affect our business, financial condition, and results of operations.
 The development of new liquid biopsy and imaging technologies could negatively impact demand for our products.